drunkONdata/carpe_datum/README.md

 ![Carpe Datum!](images/head.png)

 ### Motivation
 How do we make mission critical decisions with incomplete data?
-Can we derive insights from the missing data? seal_team_404 is "chasing lost data" by developing an auto-ML imputation tool to mitigate data loss.
+Can we derive insights from the missing data?
+Our team is "chasing lost data" by developing an auto-ML imputation tool to mitigate data loss.

 ### The Challenge